krisrok/com.krisrok.vfxpath/README.md

 The bindings will also automatically transfer some meta info about the spline's bounds and the point count to the VFX Graph.

-You can increase/decrease the `PointCount` to get a tighter/looser fit:
+You can increase/decrease the `Point Count` to get a tighter/looser fit:

 https://user-images.githubusercontent.com/3404365/192543004-e49a71f2-c3fa-4fe2-9e84-bd6a51ee2940.mp4

-Add `VFXPATH_DEBUG` to your Scripting Define Symbols to display the sampled positions like seen above.
+Set `Draw Lines` to true to display the sampled lines like seen in the video above.

 ### Subgraphs